Andrew Neel

-Andrew Neel is an American filmmaker, known as the creator of the films Darkon, New World Order and King Kelly.
+Andrew Neel is an American filmmaker, known as the creator of the films Darkon, New World Order and King Kelly and Goat.

 Early life

 Andrew Neel was born in Vermont in 1978.
-He is the grandson of the visual artist Alice Neel.
-He attended Northfield Mount Hermon high school in Massachusetts, where he lived in the C-1 dorm with Nick Vida, and was a member of the student disciplinary committee.
+He is the grandson of the visual artist Alice Neel and his sister is artist Elizabeth Neel.[1][2]
+He attended boarding school at Northfield Mount Hermon High School in Massachusetts.
+He attended Columbia College and graduated with a BA in Film Studies in 2001.